 Income from continuing operations was \$826 million or \$1.92 per diluted share on 430.0 million average shares outstanding in the first six months of 2008 compared to \$679 million or \$1.51 per diluted share on 451.0 million average shares outstanding in the first six months of 2007.
 The increase in income from continuing operations of \$147 million in the first six months of 2008 compared to the first six months of 2007 was primarily due to \$102 million of volume, net of program performance discussed below in Segment Results, lower FAS/CAS expense of \$58 million and lower other expense, net of \$56 million primarily related to the loss on repurchases of debt noted above, offset by higher taxes of \$70 million related primarily to our higher income.
-Included in the \$102 million of volume, partially offset by program performance, in the first six months of 2008 is a \$13 million decrease in Corporate and Eliminations compared to the first six months of 2007.
+Included in the \$102 million of volume, partially offset by program performance, in the first six months of 2008 is a \$13 million decrease in Corporate and Eliminations compared to the first six months of 2007 driven primarily by a decrease in Corporate expenses in the first quarter of 2008.